vjbollavarapu/modulyn-community/docs/GOVERNANCE.md

-# TidyGen ERP - Governance Model
+# Modulyn ERP - Governance Model

 ## 🎯 **Overview**

-This document outlines the governance structure, decision-making processes, and contributor guidelines for the TidyGen ERP project.
+This document outlines the governance structure, decision-making processes, and contributor guidelines for the Modulyn ERP project.
 Our governance model is designed to be transparent, inclusive, and efficient while ensuring the project's long-term sustainability and growth.

 ### **Core Principles**
 - **Transparency**: All decisions and processes are open and documented